Inside Evernote’s brain

 These concepts show elephants that are more realistic than Mads and ones that are barely recognizable as elephants.
 In the interest of conveying a confident spirit, one pachyderm bounds up a staircase; another soars like Superman; a third encircles the stars in the sky with its trunk.
 DesignStudio also experimented with depicting the concept of forward progress in ways that don’t involve an elephant at all, such as through a spiral design.

 In the end, Evernote did what companies often do after going through such anything-goes brainstorming: It went back to basics.
 Mads is now rendered in a new, purer Evernote green rather than dark gray, but is still unmistakably Mads.
 Only those who examine the new version closely will spot the more elegantly curved head and eye, and larger fold in the ear.
-In addition, the elephant’s trunk now gracefully coils in on itself, picking up on the spiral shapes which DesignStudio had riffed on earlier in the rebranding process.
+In addition, the elephant’s trunk now gracefully coils in on itself, picking up on the spiral shapes that DesignStudio had riffed on earlier in the rebranding process.

 As for the Evernote wordmark, the company toyed with an array of possibilities, even investigating how it would look as “EverNote,” Pachikov’s original styling.
 In the end, Evernote stayed Evernote, and is now rendered in a tweaked version of a typeface called Publico.
-By rendering the company’s name in upper and lower case with serifs, DesignStudio means to subtly convey the power of ideas as expressed in prose, but it’s also a contrarian move in an age when many tech companies have lookalike sans-serif logos which emphasize simplicity over personality.
+By rendering the company’s name in upper- and lowercase with serifs, DesignStudio means to subtly convey the power of ideas as expressed in prose, but it’s also a contrarian move in an age when many tech companies have lookalike sans-serif logos, which emphasize simplicity over personality.
 It’s “very editorial, and a lot of Evernote users are on the intellectual side or perhaps read a lot,” says Whittington.
 “But it signaled some change and stood out from the sea of similar typography that’s out there.”

 Along with Mads 2.0 and the new wordmark, DesignStudio provided Evernote with a toolkit of visual elements to utilize in marketing and other materials.
 They include two shades of green, a sans-serif typeface called Soleil, and a variety of upbeat-looking shapes—a star, a check mark, an up arrow—which the company can mix and match and meld with photography.
 They were all designed to look good on anything from a dinky smartphone screen to an oversized outdoor advertising poster—and yes, Evernote plans to reintroduce itself through an upcoming brand advertising campaign.